Ratepayer explainer

 Local bottlenecksCongestion, peak stress, and constrained infrastructure drive expensive upgrades or power purchasesRetail rates can rise when the system leans on costly fixes during stress.

-Source: ITIF analysis of rate design and large-load cost allocation, April 2026.
+Sources: EIA household-use FAQ, EIA Short-Term Energy Outlook, and ITIF analysis of rate design and large-load cost allocation, 2026.

 The short answer is that AI can contribute to higher household electricity bills, but the path is indirect and highly regional.
 The most misleading version of the debate says AI data centers use a lot of electricity, therefore your monthly bill must go up.
 Real utility economics are not that simple.
 Whether households pay more depends on how utilities recover new infrastructure costs, how wholesale market rules treat projected demand, and whether regulators force large new loads to pay their own way.